-ACT SUMMARY
+BILL SUMMARY

-- Requires every school district, educational service center, and community school (except computer-based community schools) to accept donated copies of the national and state mottoes, or money donated to purchase copies of the mottoes, if the copies meet design requirements specified in the act or adopted by the district, service center, or school. - Requires every school district, educational service center, and community school (except computer-based community schools) to display donated copies of the national and state mottoes that meet the design requirements in an appropriate manner in a classroom, auditorium, or cafeteria.
+- Requires every school district, educational service center, and community school (except for an Internet- or computer-based community school) to accept the donation of copies of the national and state mottoes or to accept the donation of money for the purchase of copies of the mottoes, if the copies meet design requirements specified in the bill or alternate design requirements adopted by the district, service center, or school. - Requires every school district, educational service center, and community school (except for an Internet- or computer-based community school) to display donated copies of the national and state mottoes that meet the applicable design requirements in an appropriate manner in a classroom, auditorium, or cafeteria in a school building.